Did you know Dungeon of the Endless was free for the weekend? If you didn’t that’s likely because you’re not following my Twitter feed!

 Sadly, there’s not much of a storyline to the game, except for a few less-than-funny jokes between heroes.
 Co-op is a plus, but not necessary since it truly shines as a great singleplayer game.

-I truly felt like this innovative game was a breath of fresh air.
+I really felt like this innovative game was a breath of fresh air.

 Dungeon of the Endless proves that there are many unlikely game genre combos that haven’t yet been explored.